-It allows businesses to classify bottlenecks and understand the business impact of strategic decisions.
-By mapping business strategies with customer emotions, business can eliminate all guesswork and get a clear perspective of what matters the most and what matters the least.
+It allows companies to classify bottlenecks and understand the business impact of strategic decisions.
+By mapping their strategies with customer emotions, a brand can eliminate all guesswork and get a clear perspective of what matters the most and what matters the least.

 Here’s how it works:

 - Identification: First, the industry and relationship drivers for the industry are identified.
 For example, industry drivers for aviation are more specific, like, the attitude of staff, seat comfort, flight-entertainment, etc. On the other hand, relationship drivers are more generic, like, the reliability of services, value for money, online experience, etc.

 - Classification: Once the drivers are identified, they are mapped against the mean satisfaction score and the relative increase in LTR score.
 So, if we had to plot a driver on the graph, we would have to consider the mean satisfaction score for that driver and the likely impact on LTR.
 For instance, based on the above graph, Southwest has a poor satisfaction score (6.6) for in-flight entertainment, but since the impact on LTR score for the driver is low (0.42), improving the quality of service won’t have a drastic impact on customer satisfaction.
 On the other hand, drivers like staff attitude and check-in process have a high LTR score and mean satisfaction score, which means the airline needs to maintain its focus on these drivers, as they are important.

 - Plotting: It’s clear from the graph that a relative increase in LTR measures the importance of the driver, while a relative increase in the mean satisfaction score measures the impact or performance of the driver in the industry.
 To make the assessment simpler, the study divides the plot into four equal quadrants by taking the midpoints of importance and performance metrics.